 We've been hitting the pool with our swim trackers and a bunch of swim friendly headphones and wearable MP3 players to pick out the ones we think cut it in the watery depths.

-The Dash are the only truly wireless earbuds on the list, and while the built in swim tracking features are not quite up to scratch yet, they are the best sounding in-ears we've used underwater.
-You'll need to make sure you have the right sized eartips to get the most secure and comfortable fit and with the built-in MP3 player, you can simply swipe on the outside of the buds to skip through tracks in your playlist.
+The Dash Pro, Bragi's second generation device, are the only truly wireless earbuds on the list.
+And while the built in swim tracking features aren't perfect, they are the best sounding in-ears we've used underwater.
+You'll need to make sure you have the right sized eartips to get the most secure and comfortable fit, and with the built-in MP3 player you can simply swipe on the outside of the buds to skip through tracks in your playlist.

 These wireless sports headphones double as a MP3 player with 8GB of storage giving you plenty of room for your music.
 But there's more.
 FX-Sport also lets you upload training apps to coach and instruct you during workout sessions.
 For music playback, there's text to speech navigation and the ability to adjust bass and treble settings.
 You'll need to pick up the silicon skin case ($20), where the headphones slip inside before you can jump in the pool with them.